johnneppel96/tweet-trends/README.md

 # tweet-trends
 Tweet Trends is a web application that my partner, Thomas McHugh, and I implemented for our unversity's senior software practicum class.
-It is currently deployed on an Amazon EC2 server and the source code is executed via a Linux Crontab task every 2 hours to archive newly shared Tweets.
+It is currently deployed on an Amazon EC2 server and the source code is executed via a Linux cron job every 2 hours to archive newly shared Tweets.

 Background of the project:
 We were tasked with developing an application that can be used to study the #MeToo movement on Twitter by correlating Tweets